John-Loup/setup-linux/README.md

 # LINUX SETUP
-Just a reminder for a new linux setup
+Just a reminder for a new desktop setup

 Full packages :
 ````